I-Deal-Lifestyle Professional Organizers Blog

 Self & Space

 Yes, Spring will be here in a snap.
-The first day of spring is Friday, March 20th, 2016.
+Spring lasts, this year from Tuesday, 20th March 2018, - Thursday, 21st June 2018.
 I started to wonder why Spring is associated with cleaning.
 I googled and this article http://en.wikipedia.org/wiki/Spring_cleaning explains the history well.
 Also I found a checklist approach to cleaning from Martha Stewart at http://images.marthastewart.com/images/content/web/pdfs/2007Q2/la_0407_spring_cleaning.pdf.